gravitational/teleport/docs/4.3/openssh_teleport.md

 # Using Teleport with OpenSSH

 Teleport is fully compatible with OpenSSH and can be quickly setup to record and audit all SSH activity.
-Using Teleport and OpenSSH had the advantage of getting up and running, and long run we would recommend replacing `sshd` with `teleport`.
+Using Teleport and OpenSSH has the advantage of getting you up and running, but in the long run we would recommend replacing `sshd` with `teleport`.
-We've oulined these reasons in [OpenSSH vs Teleport SSH for Servers?](https://gravitational.com/blog/openssh-vs-teleport/)
+We've outlined these reasons in [OpenSSH vs Teleport SSH for Servers?](https://gravitational.com/blog/openssh-vs-teleport/)

 Existing fleets of OpenSSH servers can be configured to accept SSH certificates dynamically issued by a Teleport CA.  We'll outline how to set it up here.